Sifchain/sifnode/docs/peggy/Peggy-Gas-Price-Oracle.md

 2. transaction example
 sifnodecli tx ethbridge update_gas_price sifvaloper1syavy2npfyt9tcncdtsdzf7kny9lh777dzsqna 100 100 --from=sif --yes

+## Gas Multiplier
+To speed up the unpeg, the relayer set the gas price higher than suggested from Ethereum client.
+So we have other parameter gas multiplier, the gas price in the Ethereum transaction will be the gas price times with gas multiplier.
+As the same with gas price, only admin account can update it via a transaction in Sifchain.

+## Transaction
+1. transaction format, the unit gas-multiplier is percent sifnodecli tx ethbridge update_gas_multiplier [cosmos-validator-address] [gas-multiplier]

+2. transaction example, set the gas price as the same as suggested sifnodecli tx ethbridge update_gas_multiplier sifvaloper1syavy2npfyt9tcncdtsdzf7kny9lh777dzsqna 100 --from=sif --yes

 ## Future features
 1. peg multiple EVM-based chains
 We need a map to record the gas price for different blockchains like bsc, etc.